p2k3m/InfiniteRails/docs/portals-of-dimension-plan.md

 **Spec intent**: Display Steve in first-person, spawn zombies at night, spawn iron golems for defence, apply damage on contact, and respawn after five hits.

-**Current state**: No GLTF models are loaded.
-There is no entity system or health management.
+**Current state**: Sandbox mode loads GLTF rigs for Steve, zombies, and golems, driving combat and respawn logic.
+Advanced mode lacks these runtime systems and should import the sandbox entity manager.

 **Action plan**: